mattiaferrarini/Unibo-University-Projects/README.md

 The project includes several levels, enemies, power-ups and a market.

 ### [Nand2Tetris - Computer Architecture, Dec 2022](https://github.com/mattiaferrarini/Nand2Tetris)
-First six projects of _From Nand to Tetris: Building a Modern Computer From First Principles_ (https://www.nand2tetris.org/).
+First six projects of _From Nand to Tetris: Building a Modern Computer From First Principles_.